-Previous analyses constrained the baryon loading from non-observations of sub-PeV neutrinos~\citep[see e.g.,][]{IC_GRB_2016ApJ...824..115A}.
-These analyses primarily focus on the neutrino emission from the GRB prompt phase, and not from the subsequent afterglow.
+Previous analyses constrained the baryon loading from non-observations of sub-PeV neutrinos~\citep[see e.g.][]{IC_GRB_2016ApJ...824..115A}.
+These analyses primarily focused on the neutrino emission from the GRB prompt phase and not from the subsequent afterglow.
 In the models investigated by~\citet{IC_GRB_2016ApJ...824..115A}, the baryon loading factor $f_b$ varies as a function of the Lorentz factor $\Gamma_0$.
-In the internal shock model considered therein, $f_b$ is found to be $\lesssim 10$ at 90\% CL, more constraining than our results, however, this is only for $\Gamma_0\lesssim 300$.
-Since the considered ISM model does not depend strongly on $\Gamma_0$ (see Appendix B), comparing with the value $\Gamma_0=10^{2.8}$ used for our calculations, the 90\% CL from~\citet{IC_GRB_2016ApJ...824..115A} is $f_b\lesssim 200$ and consistent with our findings.
-For the internal collision-induced magnetic reconnection and turbulence (ICMART) model considered therein~\citep{Zhang_2010}, the constraints are consistent with our findings also for lower $\Gamma_0$ values.
+In the internal shock model considered therein, $f_b$ is found to be $\lesssim 10$ at a 90\% confidence level, which is more constraining than our result.
+However, this is only for $\Gamma_0\lesssim 300$.
+Since the considered ISM model does not depend strongly on $\Gamma_0$ (see Appendix B), when comparing with the value $\Gamma_0=10^{2.8}$ used for our calculations, the 90\% confidence level from~\citet{IC_GRB_2016ApJ...824..115A} is $f_b\lesssim 200$.
+For the internal collision-induced magnetic reconnection and turbulence model considered therein~\citep{Zhang_2010}, the constraints are consistent with our findings also for lower $\Gamma_0$ values.
 The photospheric model, which is severely constrained in~\citet{IC_GRB_2016ApJ...824..115A}, is disfavoured by the non-observation of a dominant thermal component in the GRB spectra~\citep{GBM_catalog_2012ApJS..199...19G}.
-We finally note that the baryon loading factor may be different in the initial prompt emission phase of the GRBs and the afterglow.
-Although the fraction of baryons in the prompt phase will contribute to the particle spectra in the afterglow emission, interactions with the surrounding environment and hadro-nuclear interactions in the prompt phase itself, can alter the baryon-to-electron energy ratio during the evolution of the jet.
+Finally, we note that the baryon loading factor may be different in the initial prompt emission phase of the GRBs and the afterglow.
+Although the fraction of baryons in the prompt phase will contribute to the particle spectra in the afterglow emission, interactions with the surrounding environment and hadro-nuclear interactions in the prompt phase itself can alter the baryon-to-electron energy ratio during the evolution of the jet.
 Furthermore, if the GRB jet is dominated by the magnetic field \citep{Lyutikov2003astro.ph.12347L}, there will be fewer baryons to produce neutrinos in the prompt phase.
 Constraints on $f_b$ from the prompt (afterglow) phase may therefore not directly relate to the afterglow (prompt) emission.